infinum/ios-viper-xcode-templates/README.md

 If you want to check out how you could use Formatter in your apps, feel free to check out [Formatter Guide](Documentation/Formatter%20documentation.md).

+## SwiftUI hosted module documentation and demo

+The 5.0.0 version includes support for integrating SwiftUI into Viper modules.
+There's a simple demo project in the Demo folder.
+The documentation for using SwiftUI hosted modules can be found in [Viper x SwiftUI Guide](Documentation/Viper%20x%20SwiftUI%20Guide.md).

 # VIPER short introduction

 How to organize all your code and not end up with a couple of <i>Massive View Controllers</i> with millions of lines of code?